corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 ## Renaming Constants

 Renamed constants are marked as such with the `@CordaSerializationTransformRenames` meta annotation that wraps a list of `@CordaSerializationTransformRename` annotations.
-Each rename requiring an instance in the list.
+Each rename requires an instance in the list.

 Each instance must provide the new name of the constant as well as the old.
 For example, consider the following enumeration: